-- a) patient's legal status; - b) psychiatric diagnosis as well as diagnoses of intercurrent diseases; - c) psychiatric evaluation which includes a medical history, records mental status, notes onset of illness and circumstances leading to admission, describes attitude and behaviors, and estimates intellectual and cognitive functioning, memory functioning and orientation; - d) complete neurological examination when indicated; - e) social service records of interviews with patient, family and others, assessments of home plans, contacts with community resources, as well as a social history; - f) treatment plans that include measurable goals and specific treatment modalities to be utilized; - g) documentation of all treatment provided; - h) at least weekly progress notes, by the physician, physician assistant, nurse, social worker, and when appropriate, others significantly involved in treatment, that provide an assessment of the patient's progress in accordance with the treatment plan; - i) discharge summary and aftercare plan. - 47.4 Hospitals with psychiatric services shall maintain patient-identifiable information in confidence in accordance with all applicable state and federal statutes and regulations, including, but not limited to, Chapter 40.1-5 of the Rhode Island General Laws, as amended ("Mental Health Law") of reference 60 herein.
+- a) patient's legal status; - b) psychiatric diagnosis as well as diagnoses of intercurrent diseases; - c) psychiatric evaluation which includes a medical history, records mental status, notes onset of illness and circumstances leading to admission, describes attitude and behaviors, and estimates intellectual and cognitive functioning, memory functioning and orientation; - d) complete neurological examination when indicated; - e) social service records of interviews with patient, family and others, assessments of home plans, contacts with community resources, as well as a social history; - f) treatment plans that include measurable goals and specific treatment modalities to be utilized; - g) documentation of all treatment provided; - h) at least weekly progress notes, by the physician, physician assistant, nurse, social worker, and when appropriate, others significantly involved in treatment, that provide an assessment of the patient's progress in accordance with the treatment plan;

-47.5 In addition to the above, the requirements of section 45.0 herein and all applicable sections of these regulations shall apply to a hospital providing inpatient diagnostic and therapeutic care to persons with mental disorders.
+- i) discharge summary and aftercare plan. - 47.4 Hospitals with psychiatric services shall maintain patient-identifiable information in confidence in accordance with all applicable state and federal statutes and regulations, including, but not limited to, RIGL Chapter 40.1-5 ("Mental Health Law") [Reference 60]. - 47.5 In addition to the above, the requirements of § 45.0 of these Regulations and all applicable sections of these regulations shall apply to a hospital providing inpatient diagnostic and therapeutic care to persons with mental disorders.